 Our stay at the chalet was perfectly enjoyable.
-The kids thought it was really special to be in a cute little cottage, and the proprietors had very kindly left half a dozen fresh eggs in a little basket for our breakfast.
-Susie cooked up some scrumptious omelettes and we were soon on our way to a National Park near Albany.
+The kids thought it was special to be in a cute little cottage, and the proprietors had kindly left half a dozen fresh eggs in a little basket for our breakfast.
+Susie cooked up some scrumptious omelettes and we set out on a day-trip to a National Park near Albany.
 This was only a short drive away, and we soon found ourselves on a windswept peninsula marked by huge outcrops of pale granite and low heath.

-Our first stop was a fishing spot with wooden steps leading down to a very uninviting beach that featured a vast boulder that had been tossed there by a huge wave.
+Our first stop was a fishing spot with wooden steps leading down to an uninviting beach featuring a vast boulder that had been tossed there by a huge wave.
 A sign informed us that it weighed more than a diesel locomotive, and not to underestimate how treacherous and unpredictable the swell was.
 The point was well taken.
 As we watched a man rock fishing below, we discussed the mortality rate associated with this pastime.
 The large surf thundered in and the wind howled, and we put on more layers of clothing.
 It was exquisite.

 Near The Gap was a natural bridge formation carved into the granite.
 We paused there for a photo, and took in more of the rugged scenery.

-We drove on to another spot called The Blowholes, and walked down to the granite cliffs where there were said to be fearsome blowholes that were active when the swell was up.
+We drove on to another spot called The Blowholes, and walked down to the granite cliffs.
+There were said to be fearsome blowholes that were active when the swell was up.
 They looked like an innocent gap in the rock.
 The kids were looking skeptically at these as some sort of non-event, when suddenly a clipped roar burst from the rock next to us, and made us all jump out of our skin.
-There was some sort of cavern below us, and when waves surged in the air was trapped and then forced under pressure through the blowholes.
+There was some sort of cavern below, and when waves surged in, the air was trapped and then forced under pressure through the blowholes.
 The sound was fearsome, but the setting was lovely.
 Even though it was rugged, there were grevilleas and banksias coming into flower all around.
-The Banksias were especially exquisite, and there were many different varieties competing for space in the scanty soil amongst the boulders.
+The banksias were especially exquisite, and there were many different varieties competing for space in the scanty soil amongst the boulders.